 Some of those implementations are as follows:

-List is a built-in structure that can be used as stack in Python.
+List is a built-in structure that can be used as a stack in Python.
 We use lists often to write Python programs.
 They are implemented as internal dynamic arrays in Python which means whenever elements are added or removed, the storage area is resized every time accordingly.

 You can use .append() to add elements and .pop() to remove them: